TYLPHE/node-first-project/README.md

 A basic informational site using node.js

 ## Update
 This repo was [updated to express as assigned here](https://www.theodinproject.com/lessons/nodejs-introduction-to-express).
-[The previous assignment](https://www.theodinproject.com/lessons/nodejs-basic-informational-site) used the following javascript (I placed the old node file in /public/javascripts/):
+[The previous assignment](https://www.theodinproject.com/lessons/nodejs-basic-informational-site) used the following javascript (I placed the old node file in /routes/ and renamed it oldIndex.mjs):

 This file is renamed from a `.js` file to a `.mjs` file to give it the ability to `import` node instead of `require` it.